The WSU Spring System-wide Virtual Commencement is scheduled for Saturday, May 8, 2021. Visit Schedules, Dates and Deadlines for more information.

 Information about temporary disability parking permits is available on the Transportation Services Parking Information page.

-Students who need special accommodation should contact the Commencement Coordinator (review current contact information on the Disability Seating and Parking web page).
+Students who need special accommodation should contact the Commencement Coordinator.

 Graduates may invite as many friends and relatives as they wish to the graduation ceremony; admission tickets are NOT required.
 Guests are allowed to sit in any of the areas allotted for guest seating and may come and go at their leisure; there are no reserved seats.